uadmin/uadmin/docs/_build/html/_sources/document_system/tutorial/part8.rst.txt

 |

-In the `next part`_, we will talk about schema list modifier based on the document list filter that checks the admin status of the user.
-If it is not an admin, what are the models that user can access to.
+In the `next part`_, we will talk about updating the document version automatically if the file has changed by the user after saving the specific document in the model.

 .. _next part: https://uadmin.readthedocs.io/en/latest/document_system/tutorial/part9.html